georust/rinex/rinex-cli/doc/preprocessing.md

 In any case, invalid descriptors will not crash the app but only generate an error trace.

+All supported preprocessing operations can either apply to the entire data set or only to a specified data subset, see [this paragraph](#advanced-data-subsets) for more information.

 ## Masking operations

 Use Mask filters to focus on data you are interested in, or get rid of entire data subsets.